 Things happen all of the time we’ve not planned for.
 It’s difficult to keep track of all that one desires to do.
-The plans we make, the end results we hope to attain, they are all in jeopardy throughout our lives because we can lose focus on the long-term hopes and dreams because of the immediate fires we must put out now.
+The plans we make and the end results we hope to attain are all in jeopardy throughout our lives because we can lose focus on long-term hopes and dreams because of the immediate fires we must put out now.
 How do you keep on track when the track is moving all over the place in front of you?

 Competitive forces, in business and life in general, are often at odds with day-to-day operations.

 You stay on track by having and writing your goals down, turning them into SMART goals and objectives, and revisiting them.
 Many people think there is no sense in writing goals down.
 They have them in their minds.
 I don’t know about you, but I can hardly keep track of tomorrow, let alone stay on top of what I want to do in ten years!